WaveFormer: A Lightweight Transformer Model for sEMG-based Gesture Recognition: Abstract

 \section{Abstract}

 Human-machine interaction, particularly in prosthetic and robotic control, has seen progress with gesture recognition via surface electromyographic (sEMG) signals.
 However, classifying similar gestures that produce nearly identical muscle signals remains a challenge, often reducing classification accuracy.
 Traditional deep learning models for sEMG gesture recognition are large and computationally expensive, limiting their deployment on resource-constrained embedded systems.
 In this work, we propose WaveFormer, a lightweight transformer-based architecture tailored for sEMG gesture recognition.
 Our model integrates time-domain and frequency-domain features through a novel learnable wavelet transform, enhancing feature extraction.
 In particular, the WaveletConv module, a multi-level wavelet decomposition layer with depthwise separable convolution, ensures both efficiency and compactness.
 With just 3.1 million parameters, WaveFormer achieves 95\% classification accuracy on the EPN612 dataset, outperforming larger models.
-Furthermore, when profiled on a laptop equipped with an Intel CPU, INT8 quantization achieves real‑time deployment with a 6.75 ms inference latency.
+Furthermore, when profiled on a laptop equipped with an Intel CPU, INT8 quantization achieves real-time deployment with a 6.75 ms inference latency.
+Code and data are available at \url{https://github.com/ForeverBlue816/WaveFormer}.

-\textit{Clinical relevance}— Accurate decoding of fine finger movements from forearm sEMG enables more natural multi‑digit control in myoelectric prostheses and gives therapists an objective tool for tracking hand‑function recovery.